Benno-K/cloud-backup-tools/README.md

 # raspi-backup-tools
 ## Abstract
-The scripts I use to backup my raspi locally and to webdav cloud storage where I it is encrypted using goscriptfs.
+The scripts I use to backup my raspi locally and to webdav cloud storage where it is encrypted using goscriptfs.

 ## Syntax
 ```